 There have been some drama at the time and in March of 2012 some people deleted from the TremZ website the Unvanquished release post and the previous posts originally written by the team who actually released the game.
 Those other people announced they would still make a game named TremZ.
 An OpenWolf developer declared the source code “will be moved from public access to private access, so only developers can get full access read/write commits”.

 On the meantime Unvanquished was already a live project, with a first release already public and online playable servers.
 The code was already public on GitHub.
-The new unvanquished.net website was now the official place for the game, Unvanquished second alpha was released on April 1st, third alpha on May 1st, and the team behind Unvanquished never stopped releasing since.
+The new unvanquished.net website was now the official place for the game, Unvanquished’s second alpha version was released on April 1st, the third alpha on May 1st, and the team behind Unvanquished never stopped releasing since.

 The XreaL-based OpenWolf engine on which Dæmon derivates must not be confused with a newer OWEngine that is based on Qio engine by Vodin.
 The Dæmon engine we use doesn’t derivate from that other OWEngine.